Make It Do – Clothing in World War II

 Wartime Women’s Fashions

-Before the war, when a man purchased a suit, it came with a jacket, a vest, and two pairs of pants.
-The wartime “Victory Suit” eliminated the vest and second pair of pants.
-Men’s suits were single-breasted, had narrow lapels, no cuffs, and no pocket flaps.
+Before the war, when a man purchased a suit, it came with a jacket, a vest, and two pairs of trousers.
+The wartime “Victory Suit” eliminated the vest and second pair of trousers.
+Men’s jackets were single-breasted, had narrow lapels, no cuffs, and no pocket flaps.
 Wartime necessity allowed men to wear mismatched jackets and trousers.

 War Production Board Restrictions